FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Related Works

 Several benchmarks address the shift toward FHIR for question answering. \citet{soni2020using} and \citet{kothari2025questionansweringpatientmedical} evaluate models using clinician-sourced questions but rely on Synthea~\citep{walonoski2018synthea}, a synthetic patient dataset.
 Although these works integrate FHIR, they overlook real-world challenges such as handling thousands of medical events and managing missing or unnormalized clinical terms.
 Our benchmark targets these gaps by grounding clinician-sourced questions in de-identified, real patient records from MIMIC-IV-FHIR.

 \paragraph{Agent-based clinical benchmarks and evaluation}

 Recent advances in clinical AI highlight the emergence of agentic workflows in LLMs, allowing models to plan, call tools, and reason across multiple steps to interact with clinical data.
-MedAgentBench~\citep{jiang2025medagentbenchrealisticvirtualehr} conducts a broad assessment of agents' clinical competencies in a virtual EHR, supporting multi-turn dialogs across 10 task categories that range from information retrieval to simulated clinical actions such as order placement using FHIR on small scale of patient data\footnote{While MedAgentBench covers diverse clinical workflows, FHIR-AgentBench focuses on testing an agent's ability to handle complex multi-step questions that demand deep reasoning over real-world patient histories (often involving hundreds or thousands of FHIR resources).}.
+MedAgentBench~\citep{jiang2025medagentbenchrealisticvirtualehr} conducts a broad assessment of agents' clinical competencies in a virtual EHR, supporting multi-turn dialogs across 10 task categories that range from information retrieval to simulated clinical actions such as order placement using FHIR on a small scale of patient data\footnote{While MedAgentBench covers diverse clinical workflows, FHIR-AgentBench focuses on testing an agent's ability to handle complex multi-step questions that require deep reasoning over real-world patient histories (often involving hundreds or thousands of FHIR resources).}.
 MedAgentGym~\citep{xu2025medagentgymtrainingllmagents} provides a training environment that scales code-centric medical reasoning over clinical notes, laboratory reports, structured EHR tables, and biological sequences, exposing agents to programmatic tool use and iterative planning with explicit feedback loops.
-ArchEHR-QA~\citep{soni2025archehrqa} explores multi-agent pipelines for clinical notes, combining reasoning strategies like ReAct with tool-augmented retrieval and direct data API calls to orchestrate document understanding and evidence gathering.
+ArchEHR-QA~\citep{soni2025archehrqa} explores multi-agent pipelines for clinical notes, combining ReAct-style reasoning with tool-based retrieval and API calls for document understanding and evidence gathering.
 Compared with these efforts, our work offers a focused, FHIR-specific benchmark for complex question answering over real MIMIC-IV-FHIR records and reports controlled ablations across interaction pattern (single-turn vs. multi-turn), reasoning strategy (natural language vs. code), and retrieval mechanism (direct FHIR API calls vs. specialized tools), along with answer correctness and resource-level retrieval metrics.